-- 1. Three (3) points will be awarded to Metro pool Applicants if the proposed development site is: - ⊕ within a 1-mile radius of a transit hub as defined in Community Transportation Options and; - es\is\not within a 1-mile radius of a 9% Credit development that has received an award in the last three (3) DCA competitive funding cycles.

-- 2. Two (2) points will be awarded to Metro pool Applicants if the proposed development site is: - •• within a 1-mile radius of a transit hub as defined in Community Transportation Options and; - •• is not within a 1-mile radius of a 9% Credit development that has received an award in the last two (2) DCA competitive funding cycles.

-Interactive map of previous 9% awards posted on DCA website.
+- 1. Three (3) points will be awarded to Metro pool Applicants if the proposed development site is: - within a 1-mile radius of a transit hub as defined in Community Transportation Options and; - •• is not within a 1-mile radius of a 9% Credit development that has received an award in the last three (3) DCA competitive funding cycles. - 2.
+Two (2) points will be awarded to Metro pool Applicants if the proposed development site is: - within a 1-mile radius of a transit hub as defined in Community Transportation Options and; - •• is not within a 1-mile radius of a 9% Credit development that has received an award in the last two (2) DCA competitive funding cycles. - Reference Documentation: - Interactive Interactive map of previous 9% awards posted on DCA website. - List of previous awards posted on DCA website.

-- For Applicants claiming points due to proximity to a transit hub must submit documentation substantiating that: - the public transportation stop qualifies as a transit hub under the definition in Scoring Community Transportation Options - the proposed development is within a 1-mile radius of the transit hub
+- Applicants claiming points due to proximity to a transit hub must submit documentation substantiating that: - the public transportation stop qualifies as a transit hub under the definition in Scoring Criteria, Community Transportation Options - the proposed development is within a 1-mile radius of the transit hub